-If the request is approved, a template will be provided to the department chair to create the faculty job announcement.
-Please see (Appendix A) for format.
-Department chairs are responsible for submitting the job announcement to Zoe Cruz, zcruz1@fitchburgstate.edu in the Office of Human Resources.
+A template will be provided to the department chair to create the faculty job announcement.
+Please see (Appendix B) for format.
+Department chairs are responsible for submitting the job announcement to Nicole Gately, ngately@fitchburgstate.edu in the Office of Human Resources.

-The chair shall provide the announcement to Human Resources prior the conclusion of the spring semester.
-This will allow the university to collect all the information to advertise early fall, so we may remain competitive with our search.
-Please see (Appendix B & C) for the dean and department chair checklist.
+If a position has been approved for replacement, the chair will provide the announcement to Human Resources prior the conclusion of the spring semester.
+This will allow the university to collect all the information to advertise early fall, so we may remain competitive nationally.
+Please see (Appendix C & D) for the dean and department chair checklist.